 YEKHIEL SHRAYBMAN (March 12, 1913-December 9, 2005)

-He was an author of novels and stories, born in Vad-Rashkev (Vadul-Rascov), Bessarabia [now, Moldova].
-He attended religious elementary school and a Romanian public school, had private tutors, and later studied the Hebrew teachers’ seminary in Czernowitz, where he was arrested for Communist activities.
-In his youth he sang with a synagogue choir on the High Holidays for two years in the neighboring town of Kapresht (Căpreşti).
-He worked for two years as a watchmaker, and for about ten years he worked as a prompter for Yiddish theatrical troupes in Bucharest.
+He was an author of novels and stories, born in the town of Vad-Rashkev (Vadul-Rascov), Bessarabia [now, Moldova].
+He attended religious elementary school and a Romanian public school, had private tutors, and later studied in the Hebrew teachers’ seminary in Czernowitz, where he was arrested for Communist activities.
+In his youth he sang with a synagogue cantor and choir on the High Holidays for two years in the neighboring town of Căpreşti.
+He worked for two years as a watchmaker, for two terms as a village teacher, and for about ten years he worked as a prompter for Yiddish theatrical troupes in Bucharest.
+In Czernowitz and Bucharest, he contributed to the underground revolutionary movement.
 In 1940 when Bessarabia became a part of the Soviet Union, he moved from Bucharest to Kishinev and became a member of the Soviet writers’ association.
-He was evacuated during WWII to Uzbekistan in the Soviet Union, where he worked on a collective farm, and afterward he settled in Kishinev.
-There was an interruption in his creative work, 1948-1960, when the entirety of Yiddish culture in the Soviet Union suffered persecution.
+He was evacuated during WWII to Uzbekistan in the Soviet Union, where he worked on a collective farm, and afterward he settled in Kishinev and continued his creative writing.
+The Moscow publisher “Der emes” (The truth) brought out his prose work, Dray zumers (Three summers), in 1946.
+There was an interruption in his writings, 1948-1960, when the entirety of Yiddish culture in the Soviet Union suffered persecution.

-He debuted in print in 1936 with a story entitled “Ershte trit” (First step) in Signal (Signal), a proletarian literary journal in New York.
-He went on to write for: Shoybn (Panes of glass) in Bucharest, Naye folkstsaytung (New people’s newspaper) in Warsaw, and Shtern (Star) in Kiev, among others.
-He published numerous stories in Sovetish heymland (Soviet homeland) in Moscow.
-His work also appeared in: Tsum zig (Toward victory) (Moscow, 1944); and Af naye vegn (Along new pathways) (New York, 1944); Dertseylungen fun yidishe sovetishe shrayber (Stories by Soviet Yiddish writers) (Moscow, 1969); Azoy lebn mir, dokumentale noveln, fartsaykhenungen reportazh (How we live: Documented novellas, jottings, reportage pieces) (Moscow: Sovetski pisatel, 1964); and Oyfshteyg (Ascent) (Bucharest, 1964).
+He debuted in print in 1936 with a story entitled “Ershte trit” (First step) in Signal (Signal), a proletarian literary journal in New York, and two of his poems also appeared in this issue of Signal.
+He went on to write for: Shoybn (Panes of glass) in Bucharest, Naye folkstsaytung (New people’s newspaper) in Warsaw, and Shtern (Star) in Kiev, among other serials.
+He published numerous stories in Sovetish heymland (Soviet homeland), which was launched in 1961, in Moscow; its very first issue included a cycle of prose miniatures by him, and he then renewed his creative activity.
+He brought out two collections of stories and essays in Bucharest.
+His work also appeared in: Tsum zig (Toward victory) (Moscow: Emes, 1944); and Af naye vegn (Along new pathways) (New York: Yidisher kultur farband, 1944); Dertseylungen fun yidishe sovetishe shrayber (Stories by Soviet Yiddish writers) (Moscow: Sovetski pisatel, 1969); Azoy lebn mir, dokumentale noveln, fartsaykhenungen, reportazh (How we live: Documented novellas, jottings, reportage pieces) (Moscow: Sovetski pisatel, 1964); and Oyfshteyg (Ascent) (Bucharest: Literatur farlag, 1964).
 He published a journal entitled Mayne heftn (My notebooks) in Bucharest (1939).